MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Glunk.md

 The enemy fires a horizontally flying bullet to the player's direction.
 The animation gets slower close to firing.
 #### Idle
 The enemy stands idle on the ground.
+#### Fall Down Fast
+The enemy waits a few frames and falls down.
+When the enemy touches ground, they switch to [[TfSD SB - Enemies - Glunk#Idle|Idle]].
+It's animation speed is faster.
+#### Shoot Horizontal Fast
+The enemy fires a faster horizontally flying bullet to the player's direction.
+The animation is also faster and gets slower close to firing.
+#### Idle Fast
+The enemy stands idle on the ground.
+It's animation speed is faster.